-Page

-Report of Independent Registered Public Accounting Firm (PCAOB ID 173) 79

-Consolidated Balance Sheet 80

-Consolidated Statements of Income 83

-Consolidated Statements of Changes in Shareholders' Equity 85

-Consolidated Statements of Cash Flows 86

-Notes to Consolidated Financial Statements 89

-(2) Exhibits.

-Number Description 3.1 Fourth Amended and Restated Articles of Incorporation (incorporated by reference to Exhibit 3.1 of the Registrant's Registration Statement on Form S-1 filed with the Securities and Exchange Commission on July 30, 2021 (File No. 333-257929)).
-3.2 Amended and Restated Bylaws (incorporated by reference to Exhibit 3.1 of the Registrant's Current Report on Form 8-K filed with the Securities and Exchange Commission on November 30, 2023).
-4.1 Specimen common stock certificate (incorporated by reference to Exhibit 4.1 of the Registrant's Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 30, 2023).
-4.2 Form of Warrant to BFG Members to Purchase Common Stock of FinWise Bancorp (incorporated by reference to Exhibit 4.2 of the Registrant's Registration Statement on Form S-1 filed with the Securities and Exchange Commission on July 15, 2021 (File No. 333-257929)).
-4.3 Description of Securities Registered Under Section 12 of the Securities Exchange Act of 1934, as amended (incorporated by reference to Exhibit 4.3 of the Registrant's Annual Report on Form 10-K filed with the Securities and Exchange Commission on March 30, 2023).
-10.1+ FinWise Bancorp 2019 Stock Option Plan (incorporated by reference to Exhibit 10.1 of the Registrant's Current Report on Form 8-K filed with the Securities and Exchange Commission on June 14, 2022).
-10.2+ Form of Stock Option Agreement under the FinWise Bancorp 2019 Stock Option Plan (incorporated by reference to Exhibit 10.2 of the Registrant's Registration Statement on Form S-1 filed with the Securities and Exchange Commission on July 15, 2021 (File No. 333-257929)).
+Page Report of Indep endent Registered Public Accounting Firm (PCAOB ID 173) 79 Consolidated Balance Sheet Consolidated St Consolidated Statements of Income 8.
+Consolidated St Consolidated Statements of Changes in Shareholders' Equity 8 Consolidated St atements of Cash Flows 86 Notes to Conso lidated Financial Statements 89 (2) Exhibits.
+Number Description 3.1 Fourth Amended and Restated Articles of Incorporation (incorporated by reference to Ex- Registrant's Registration Statement on Form S-1 filed with the Securities and Exchange July 30, 2021 (File No. 333-257929)).
+3.2 Amended and Restated Bylaws (incorporated by reference to Exhibit 3.1 of the Register Report on Form 8-K filed with the Securities and Exchange Commission on November 30 4.1 Specimen common stock certificate (incorporated by reference to Exhibit 4.1 of the Reg istrant's Annual 4.2 Report on Form 10-K filed with the Securities and Exchange Commission on March 30, 2 Form of Warrant to BFG Members to Purchase Common Stock of FinWise Bancorp ( reference to Exhibit 4.2 of the Registrant's Registration Statement on Form S-1 filed wit and Exchange Commission on July 15, 2021 (File No. 333-257929)). incorporated by 4.3 Description of Securities Registered Under Section 12 of the Securities Exchange A amended (incorporated by reference to Exhibit 4.3 of the Registrant's Annual Report on I with the Securities and Exchange Commission on March 30, 2023).
+10.1+ FinWise Bancorp 2019 Stock Option Plan (incorporated by reference to Exhibit 10.1 of Current Report on Form 8-K filed with the Securities and Exchange Commission on June 10.2+ Form of Stock Option Agreement under the FinWise Bancorp 2019 Stock Option Plan (reference to Exhibit 10.2 of the Registrant's Registration Statement on Form S-1 filed with and Exchange Commission on July 15, 2021 (File No. 333, 257929)) incorporated by